 Politics

-The Ukrainian, U.S. and Russian delegations began the second day of negotiations in Abu Dhabi on Feb.
-5, Secretary of the National Security and Defense Council Rustem Umerov said.
+Ukrainian, U.S., and Russian delegations concluded the second day of negotiations in Abu Dhabi on Feb.
+5, a spokesperson for National Security and Defense Council Secretary Rustem Umerov said.

 The first day of trilateral negotiations concluded on Feb.
-4. Kyiv and Moscow agreed on an upcoming prisoner of war (POW) exchange, President Volodymyr Zelensky said, calling it a "significant" result.
+4. Kyiv and Moscow agreed on an upcoming prisoner of war (POW) exchange, the Ukrainian president said, calling it a "significant" result.

 After a short pause in strikes on Kyiv at the request of U.S. President Donald Trump, Moscow has resumed attacks aimed at knocking out the country's power grid as residents continue to contend with freezing temperatures.